Back To Search Results

 • Medication

-• Skin cleaning solution, commonly alcohol, chlorhexidine, or an iodine solution
+• Skin cleaning solution (commonly alcohol, chlorhexidine, or iodine solution)

-• Personal protective equipment (sterile gloves, mask, head covering)
+• Personal protective equipment (sterile gloves, masks, and head covering)

-Ultrasound can assist in caudal epidural placement in pediatric or adult patients.
-A study by Shin et al. demonstrated that identification of the sacral hiatus by ultrasound facilitated the completion of the caudal epidural placement.[15]
+Ultrasound guidance can improve the accuracy of caudal epidural placement in both pediatric and adult patients.
+The technique enhances the success rate of epidural injections by verifying their precise location.[18]
+A study by Shin et al demonstrated that ultrasound-assisted identification of the sacral hiatus facilitated the successful completion of caudal epidural placement.[19]

-The gold standard for a successful caudal epidural block is fluoroscopy-guided.
-However, this is rarely performed in an operating room environment due to impracticality and radiation exposure to both the patient and providers.
+Fluoroscopy-guided caudal epidural block is considered the gold standard for ensuring accurate placement.
+However, it is seldom used in the operating room due to its impracticality and the associated radiation exposure to both patients and healthcare providers.

 Personnel

-A trained specialist should perform caudal anesthesia.
-These specialists can include an anesthesiologist, an anesthesiologist in training, or nurse anesthetists under the supervision of an anesthesiologist, or a chronic pain physician.
-The procedure may require an assistant to be present for patient positioning.
+Caudal anesthesia should be performed by a trained specialist, which may include anesthesiologists, anesthesiology trainees, nurse anesthetists under the supervision of an anesthesiologist, or chronic pain physicians.
+The procedure may also require an assistant to assist with patient positioning.

 Preparation